omidarmat/webDevNotes/NodeJS/nodejs-threory.md

 });
 ```

+> **_Note_** | the `./` characters at the beginning of the file path refers to the location where we are running the terminal.
+So if we run the terminal in the root folder of our project, everything is fine, but if we run it somewhere else, for instance, on the desktop, then `./` will represent the desktop location.
+The solution to this problem is a variable called `__dirname`.
+This variable always refer to the location where the script that is being executed is located.
+>
+> ```js
+> fs.readFile(`${__dirname}/txt/input.txt`);
+> ```
+>
+> Exception to this rule is the `require()` function.
+The `./` characters in the file path passed into this function always translates to the directory of the script that is being executed, and not to where we are running the terminal.

+> **_Note_** | in case the content of a file should be sent back as a response to a request sent by the client, it is more efficient to perform the reading process **synchronously** before the server is even created.
+We would read and store the content of the file into a variable, and the web server would simply send the content that is already read.

 ### **Writing files**

 In this situation, we usually produce or already have a data that we want to write into a file.